 Transport with Caution

-It would be best never to transport portable gas cylinders in enclosed vehicles, as they can explode or ignite even when they are empty.
+It is best never to transport portable gas cylinders in enclosed vehicles, as they can explode or ignite even when they are empty.
 Ensure that the main cylinder valves are tightly turned off and plugged if possible.
 The cylinders must be kept in an upright position, properly secured, and in the cargo area with adequate ventilation.
 If the cylinder is inside your vehicle, make sure that the windows are wound down, and the cylinders should not be left enclosed unnecessarily.

 Carry out Regular Maintenance